nathnchan/kchousing/README.md

 ## Methodology

-The analysis will be conducted using various statistical techniques, including data visualization, regression analysis, and other modeling methods.
-The findings will be presented in a clear and understandable manner, enabling my parents to make an informed decision about their potential move to Washington.
+The analysis will be conducted using various statistical techniques and exploratory data analysis, including data visualization, regression analysis, and other modeling methods.
+The findings will be presented in a clear and understandable manner.

-## Repository Structure

-- `data/`: Contains the dataset used for the analysis.
-- `notebooks/`: Jupyter notebooks that document the analysis process.
-- `results/`: Any relevant figures, tables, or data outputs.
-- `README.md`: You are here - an overview of the project and its objectives.

-## Getting Started

-If you're interested in exploring the analysis, you can follow the Jupyter notebooks provided in the `notebooks/` directory.
-Each notebook is dedicated to one of the analysis objectives.

-## Conclusion

-This housing price analysis is aimed at helping my parents, and potentially others, make informed decisions about moving to Washington.
-By understanding the housing market trends and key factors influencing housing prices, we hope to provide valuable insights that will guide their decision-making process.

-Your feedback and contributions are welcome, as they can further enhance the analysis and make it more valuable to others considering a move to Washington.